 - Instead of responding with your view, ask the other person for more information about their viewpoint.

 - We all have biases - we've grown up with them; identify yours.
 Take the Implicit Bias Test.

 - Participate in a study abroad to understand how another country/culture views world events, addresses societal problems.

 - Take a Center for Social Concerns class/experience that covers a topic that's uncomfortable for you.

-- Engage in a club, group, or team that seek to include, understand and/or integrate a broad variety of viewpoints, perspectives, and/or beliefs.
+- Engage in a club, group, or team that seeks to include, understand and/or integrate a broad variety of viewpoints, perspectives, and/or beliefs.

-- Write a paper analyzing a belief, practice very different than your own.
+- Write a paper analyzing a belief or practice very different than your own.